 - Technical Analysis.
 Do traditional ‘technical indicators’, such as MACD, Stochastic, Ichimoku etc., really work?
 A study by David Aronson, described in his “Evidence-Based TA” book, suggests otherwise.
 None of the studied basic indicators was any better than throwing a coin.
 However, the study only applied the indicators to the S&P500 index.
 The trend experiment suggests that this index is the least predictable of the tested asset types, at least for short-term trend following.
 Also, Aronson only tested the basic indicators, but not complex combinations of them.
 So it’s still unknown whether traditional indicators do sometimes work, or not at all.
 And as long as this is the case, it’s not clear to me why they are so widely and naively used.

 - Elliott Waves.
 Ralph Nelson Elliott claimed in his 1938 published book that the prices of financial assets always move up and down in a fractal pattern of five waves.
 He gave many examples.
 And indeed you can see all sorts of waves when you stare at curves long enough.
 Elliott explained his waves with “mass psychology”, but was not interested in going into details.
-Although cycles in price curves are real, they have no reason to appear in series of five.
-Thus lacking any rational background, one should think that there was at least some statistical evidence of Elliott Waves – but no. No serious research has ever found any sign of them in real price curves, nor of the countless wave variants invented by Elliott’s many imitators.
+Although cycles in price curves are real, they have no reason to appear in series of five, or in any series whatsoever.
+Lacking any rational background, one should think that there was at least some statistical evidence of Elliott Waves – but no. No serious research has ever found any sign of them in real price curves, nor of the countless wave variants invented by Elliott’s many imitators.

 - Astrology.
 It’s widely accepted as a normal trade method and discussed in many trading books.
 Even Perry Kaufman, in his standard reference of trading systems, published code to calculate the Jupiter-Saturn cycle!
 Indeed, trading would be a breeze if you could calculate tomorrow’s prices just from the positions of sun, moon, and planets.
 But sorry, Perry: Celestial bodies still stubbornly refuse to predict earthly events.
 No test ever confirmed a correlation of the full moon and the EUR/USD price.
 Neither was Saturn ever observed dragging down the S&P500 index.
 And contrary to popular belief, even the sun is not responsible for the change of seasons (it’s the tilt of the earth axis).
 As long as we got no interstellar stock exchange, trading still happens on earth.